Get covered in minutes!

 Pull over

-If you have to take a phone call or respond to an email or text, find a safe location, park and then use your phone.
+If you must take a phone call or respond to an email or text, find a safe location, park, and use your phone there.

 Avoid driving while drowsy and late at night